Nano-Twitter/nano_twitter/README.md

 * Finished NanoTwitter API Version 1 design CF
 * Set up Code Pipeline auto testing and deployment on AWS(currently removed due to financial reason 2019.3.28) YH
+* remove typescript due to its difficulty,rewrite all the typescript file to javascript YH

 ### Version 0.4
 * Connect our AWS project to mongoDB.
 YH